The Green Council: Filming

 The episode was directed by Clare Kilner, making it her third directorial credit for the series after "King of the Narrow Sea" and "We Light the Way".
 The whole episode took place in King's Landing, which was filmed in the walled city of Plasencia, Cáceres, Spain.

 Casting

-The episode stars Paddy Considine, Olivia Cooke, Rhys Ifans, Eve Best, Fabien Frankel, Sonoya Mizuno, Graham McTavish, Matthew Needham, Jefferson Hall, Tom Glynn-Carney, Ewan Mitchell, and Phia Saban.
-Despite his character's death in the previous episode, Considine remained included in the opening credits of the episode for appearing as Viserys' corpse.
-Therefore, this episode marks his final appearance, in addition to Bill Paterson, whose character, Lord Lyman Beesbury, died in the episode.
+The episode stars Paddy Considine as King Viserys I Targaryen, Olivia Cooke as Queen Dowager Alicent Hightower, Rhys Ifans as Ser Otto Hightower, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Sonoya Mizuno as Mysaria, Graham McTavish as Ser Harrold Westerling, Matthew Needham as Lord Larys "Clubfoot" Strong, Jefferson Hall as Ser Tyland Lannister, Tom Glynn-Carney as Prince Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, and Phia Saban as Princess Helaena Targaryen.

+It marks the final appearance of Bill Paterson, whose character, Lord Lyman Beesbury, died in the episode.

 Reception

 Ratings

-An estimated 1.56 million viewers watched "The Green Council" during its first broadcast on HBO.
+In the United States, an estimated 1.56 million viewers watched "The Green Council" during its first broadcast on HBO.
 Around 2.2 million viewers watched the episode across its four broadcasts on premiere night.